vitamins/archinstaller/README.md

 ## Other
 ### Partitioning
+Only GPT, not MBR, is supported as partition table.
 A simple partitioning tool that creates partitions as well as filesystems is included in the script.
 It is controlled by variables in the configuration file.
 If you want to create more advanced partition layouts, see paragraph "Manual Partitioning".
 The partition sizes are set via variables "swap_size", "root_size", and "home_size".
 The size must consist of a number with the letter K for Kib, M for Mib, G for Gib or T for Tib appended.
-For the partition table choose between MBR and GPT by variable "partition_table".
-For UEFI booting, only GPT is supported as partition table.
 The order of the partitions is from first to last ESP, swap, root, and home.

 #### Examples